Doates-Dev/GridProject/README.md

-Work in progress, Do not merge with this branhce :)
+Work in progress, Do not merge with this branhc :)